zarSou9/stint-tracker/README.md

 # Stint Tracker

-A command-line productivity tool that helps you track work sessions and maintain motivation through a customizable reward system.
+Gamify your life with a command-line productivity tool that helps you track work sessions and maintain motivation through a customizable reward system.

 ## Features